HOOU-TUHH/Pontifex-Hugo/README.md

 ```html
 {{ partial "header/plausible.html" }}
 ```
-The unbranded version of pontifex uses an empty file.
+The unbranded version of Pontifex uses an empty file.
 In order to use your plausible data, change the file content to
 ```html
 <script defer data-domain="your-domain.com" src="https://plausible.io/js/plausible.js"></script>
 ```